Terribly Torn at Every Step

 This article will attempt to describe many of the interlocking defensive advantages that the Union forces possessed at Franklin.
 To be more specific, this article will focus on the section of the Union main line that ran between the Cotton Gin and the Lewisburg Pike – an oft-overlooked section of the line that Maj.
 Gen. Edward Walthall’s Division of Tennesseans, Alabamians, Mississippians, and Arkansas struck.
 Defending this section of the line where the men of Col. John Stephen Casement’s Second Brigade of Brig.
 Gen. Jacob Cox’s Third Division.
 These Federal infantrymen were bolstered by the presence of several batteries of light artillery from the 1st and 6th Ohio Light Artillery.

 View of the section of the Union main line that Maj.
 Gen. Edward Walthall's division attacked on November 30, 1864.
-The section in yellow represents the 5 acres that the Civil War Trust is working to save.
+The section in yellow represents the 5 acres that the Civil War Trust saved in 2011.
 The star marked with an "A" is the location where Brig.
 Gen. John Adams was killed during the attack.

 Long Range Devastation – 3-inch Rifled Guns